A brave man died two weeks ago.

 It was four years before Cal finally hired him back, after the California Supreme Court declared the loyalty oath unconstitutional.

-So if Muscatine and the other nonsigners are the heroes of this story, those who did sign are the villains,
+So if Muscatine and the other nonsigners are the heroes of this story, those who did sign are the villains, right?

 Wrong.
 Many had mortgage payments and kids in school.
 Often, they were under intense pressure from their families and department chairmen to sign.
 But they hated doing it.